LaunchHub44/learnersPermitTest/README.md

 # Jake's Learner Permit Test Quiz

-This works in Terminator E17 terminal.
+This works in Terminology E17 terminal.
 That terminal can show image inside of terminal emulator.

 ### TODO list